CyrusNajmabadi/lang-design/CollectionLiteralsCSharp12Plan.md

     1. This may be something we never support (due to being too complex).
 However,

     1. [Inferred Generic Type](InferredGenericType.md) proposes a supported way to handle this situation.
 Namely through the introduction of 'partially inferred generics' like `List<_>`, where `var v = [];` would be equivalent to `List<_> v = new List<_>();`.
 In this system, the outer type is concretely known, while the instantiation is determined based on the usage of the variable later in the method.
 For example, calling `v.Add(0)` would contribute to inferring the variable type to be `List<int>`.

+    1. We would likely need a special syntax for empty dictionary literals in this case.
+For example: `var v = [:];`.